 This is the second phase of an ongoing, long term stocking programme with the introduction of a total of 56 carp so far.
 The first phase contained four 30s up to 33lb14oz.
 The stockings are being introduced in batches to monitor whether they have any effect on existing stock and if there are no adverse effects future stocking will continue.

 The welfare of the carp is always uppermost in our minds and so they were transferred to the lake as quickly as possible after their long journey in the lorry tanks.
-Therefore, the only photos taken of Phase 2 carp were as they were bowled & weighed.
-We’re looking forward to seeing more photos of them on the bank in the new fishing season.
+Therefore, only a few photos were taken of some of the carp as they were weighed

 Up to now, Vaux has been more of a bait boat lake, but after receiving requests from those purists who prefer to cast their lines, work has been carried out over the winter months to make it a more cast-friendly water and so more available to everyone who wants to fish it.
 So, we have to date removed 20 trees from around the lake and trimmed back the rest.
 It looks harsh, but spring will soon soften the outlook and hopefully our anglers will enjoy the choice of casting or using a bait boat from this season onwards.